Practice 'Two-Way' Conversations

 Self-talk is a simple but effective way to curb impulsiveness, says psychiatrist George Keepers, MD.

-Like Laugeson's technique, this method involves rehearsing the types of social scenarios you often find yourself in.
-While rehearsing, ideally with a therapist, say out loud the behavior that best suits the situation.
-For example, before mentioning your idea at a meeting, say to yourself, "I should write down my idea."
+Like role play, you rehearse the types of social scenarios you often find yourself in.
+You’ll want to practice with someone, ideally a therapist.
+When you do, say out loud the behavior that best suits the situation.
+For example, before you mention your idea at a meeting, say to yourself, "I should write down my idea."

 "That will help you remember the habit," says Keepers, who directs the Adult ADHD Clinic at Oregon Health and Science University in Portland.